Playing Animations

 First, you must specify the **Rig Asset** - it will be used to pick the curve names via a popup widget.
 Then, make sure to assign the actual Animation Clip.

-Override Mask and Is Additive are used for shared animations, like emotes, grenade throws, etc. The Override Mask will make the left arm use the absolute animation, while the right arm will be only using additive motion.
+* **Override Mask** and **Is Additive** are used for shared animations, like emotes, grenade throws, etc. The **Override Mask** will make the left arm use absolute animation, while the right arm will only use additive motion.

-The Curves list defines custom curves, which will be used by this animation.
-This is an extremely useful feature, when you want custom animations to control animation features.
+* The **Curves** list defines custom curves, which will be used in this animation.
+This is an extremely useful feature when you want custom animations to control animation features.

 **Example:** let's say we want to disable left-hand IK when reloading.
 Add the MaskAttachHand curve to the animation, set its value to 1.
 Now we can use this curve as a mask parameter in the left-hand IK layer, which will blend it out when the animation is playing.